Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Results and Discussion

 \subsection{Measurement of channel-resolved photoelectron momenta}

 The electron kinetic energy $E_\text{kin}$ distributions are obtained by averaging over $\Delta \phi$ from 0 to $2\pi$.
 The phase-averaged $E_\text{kin}$ distribution of the OCS$^+$ channel in Fig.~\ref{fig:momimage}(a) has a series of peaks with the interval of \SI{1.55}{\eV}, which corresponds to the photon energy of the $\omega$ pulses.
-The periodic peak structure can be attributed to above threshold ionization~\cite{Agostini.PRL.1979}.
+The periodic peak structure can be attributed to above threshold ionization~\cite{Agostini.PRL.1979}, which can be described not only by the multiphoton picture but also by periodic tunneling ionization in time.
 On the other hand, the $E_\text{kin}$ distribution of the S$^+$ channel in Fig.~\ref{fig:momimage}(b) has only a broad peak.

-The following mechanisms for the S$^+$ channel are possible as combinations of ionization and excitation processes; \begin{enumerate} \item[I)] multi-photon or tunneling ionization to the ground state of OCS$^+$, and multi-photon excitation to the excited state, \item[II)] tunneling ionization to the excited state (tunneling ionization from the inner valence orbital, e.g. HOMO-1), \item[III)] tunneling ionization to the ground state, and electron recollisional excitation to the excited state. \end{enumerate} If the mechanism I is dominant for both channels, since the photoelectrons are not affected by the excitation process after photoelectron ejection, the periodic peak structure should also appear in the $E_\text{kin}$ spectrum of the S$^+$ channel.
+The following mechanisms for the S$^+$ channel are possible as combinations of ionization and excitation processes; \begin{enumerate} \item[I)] multi-photon or tunneling ionization to the ground state of OCS$^+$, and multi-photon excitation to the excited state, \item[II)] tunneling ionization to the excited state (tunneling ionization from the inner valence orbital, e.g. HOMO-1), \item[III)] tunneling ionization to the ground state, and electron recollisional excitation to the excited state. \end{enumerate} If the mechanism I is dominant, since the photoelectrons are not affected by the excitation process after photoelectron ejection, the periodic peak structure should also appear in the $E_\text{kin}$ spectrum of the S$^+$ channel as well as the OCS$^+$ channel.
 The disappearance of the periodic peak structure means that the different ionization process from the OCS$^+$ channel or coupling between the ionization and excitation processes play an important role in the S$^+$ channel.

-Therefore, the mechanism I is not appropriate for the S$^+$ channel.
-To clarify the mechanism further, the dependence on the shape of the laser electric fields will be investigated.
+The Keldysh parameter in the present experimental condition can be estimated to be 1.38 from the measured parameters, which is attributed to the intermediate region between the multiphoton and tunneling ionization.
+For polyatomic molecules, multiphoton ionization and tunneling ionization have been known to coexist when the Keldysh parameter is moderately larger than 1~\cite{Levis.JPCA.1999}.
+In fact, in the case of CS$_2$, the multiphoton ionization contributes to the formation of the parent ions and the rescattering process contributes to the production of excited states or doubly charged ions~\cite{Matsuda.RSI.2011}.